stellar/stellar-design-system/README.md

 1. **Bump the Version**

-- For dependency updates or minor changes, bump the patch version in `@stellar/design-system/package.json`.
+- For non-breaking dependency updates or minor changes, bump the patch version in `@stellar/design-system/package.json`.
 - For reference, see
   [this example PR](https://github.com/stellar/stellar-design-system/pull/326/changes/07f9a7860dc1888138a1f24340a5566a3f826916).